 Lastly, if the user would like to view the past submissions for a specific patient, the user can click the associated patient identifier on the home screen which will navigate the user to a new screen with all the past images uploaded for the patient.
 On this page, the user has the option to delete images if the image should no longer be stored digitally.
-To ensure images are not deleted accidentally, after clicking the delete icon, the user will receive an alert to verify that the image should be deleted.
+To ensure images are not deleted accidentally, after clicking the delete icon, the deleted.
 Upon clicking yes, the image will be deleted.